Lazaro549/Bot-for-GitHub/README.md

 # GitHub Automation Bot

-A GitHub bot to **automatically close inactive issues** and **respond to simple commands** in issues or pull requests.
+A GitHub bot to **automatically close inactive issues** and **respond to simple commands**.

 ## Features

-- 🔒 Close issues that have been inactive for a configurable number of days.
+- 🔒 Close inactive issues after a configurable number of days.
 - 💬 Respond to simple commands like `/hello` or `/status`.
 - ⚡ Fully automated via GitHub Actions.
+- 🛠 Modular and easy to extend with new commands.

 ## Installation